top of page

 • Sweeten with natural sweeteners such as agave syrup or maple syrup if desired.

-Enjoying black tea mindfully can enhance its flavor and provide a comforting ritual.
+Enjoying black tea mindfully can enhance its flavour and provide a comforting ritual.

 Health Considerations for Black Tea Drinkers on Special Diets